.hack//Liminality: Trismegistus

 Several weeks after the meeting in Hida-Takayama on Christmas Eve, Junichiro Tokuoka, Kyoko Tohno, Yuki Aihara, and Mai Minase all gather on a dinner boat in Tokyo Bay, to prepare for their risky (and most certainly illegal) mission.
 Despite their nervousness, each one is dedicated to helping Ichiro Sato complete the mission sent from Helba.
 Ichiro himself soon arrives on a different boat.
 While traveling to their destination, Ichiro reveals the true nature of the problems that have been plaguing The World.
 Harald Hoerwick's program, Fragment, had been nothing more than a program to create an "Ultimate AI".
 The system to create this A.I. had somehow become self autonomous, and was working to delay the birth of the A.I. known as Aura, to keep itself from finishing its purpose and ceasing to exist.
-If the problems are to be solved, the Ultimate A.I. must be born, and it's up to Tokuoka and his team to help that event occur.
+If the problems are to be solved, the Ultimate A.I. must be born, and it is up to Tokuoka and his team to help that event occur.

 Under the cover of night they sneak into a CC Corp data station located on the edge of the bay.
 Avoiding the guards, Ichiro hacks into the security system allowing them to enter the main building.
 Inside the central control room, Tokuoka begins setting up their hardware to gain access to the computer systems and join up in Helba's private server.
-Unfortunately the data has to compile, an act which will take about 15–20 minutes to complete.
+The data has to compile, an act which will take about 15–20 minutes to complete.
 While he waits, Tokuoka asks Yuki to bring him some coffee from a vending machine.
 She gets the coffee and brings it to him, not realizing that she just created several new problems.
 By using the vending machines she has triggered the security system potentially alerting the night security patrol staff to their presence.

 Outside, a patrol car comes by, investigating the entrance into the facility.
 They figure it is nothing more than a system error but realize somebody is actually inside when they discover that somebody used one of the vending machines inside.
 Realizing they have been discovered, Ichiro enlists the help of Yuki and Kyoko to buy Tokuoka and Mai some time.

 The data now compiled Tokuoka logs into The World using Sieg's account.
 Mai finds herself watching a battle involving Sieg and a character named Orca.
 Suddenly, the server begins to malfunction and crash as CC Corp begins deleting their servers.
 Tokuoka realizes that if they complete this, everybody who is currently fighting will fall into a coma and the Ultimate A.I. will never be born.
 As he struggles to come up with a solution, Ichiro comes in and announces that they're out of time.

 Walking out of the police station, he finds Mai and the girls waiting for him.
 Mai says that the Ultimate A.I. has finally been born, and Tokuoka pulls out a disk containing enough evidence to bring CC Corp to court.
 The four happily go out to eat and celebrate their victory.